ieeeupsb/workshop-linux/slides/06_package_manager.md

 ## How `apt` works

-When you install Ubuntu, for example, it comes with the canonical's* apt sources.
+When you install Ubuntu, for example, it comes with the Canonical's* apt sources.

 The list of repositories, available at `/etc/apt/sources.list`, is what tells Ubuntu where to fetch for information about the packages that exist, and where to download them from.